Right Arrow

 • Position technology as protecting workers, not monitoring them

-• Highlight immediate safety alerts that prevent accidents
+• Highlight timely safety alerts that guard against accidents

 • Involve field teams in pilot design